Worship opportunities for you:

 Our church community is enriched by people with many different thoughts and experiences of faith.
 Some of us have been Christians all our lives.
 Others of us come to this church by way of other faith traditions or perhaps no faith experience at all.
 We welcome diversity and believe that we can only grow by sharing and learning from those who have different thoughts, questions, and ideas about faith.

 Is your building accessible?

 Yes!
-Please use the north door ramp.
+Please use the north door ramp at the side of the church nearest to the parking lot.
 Accessible bathrooms are located near the north door and in our fellowship hall.